-The design of the Local Government Allocation component has been informed through consultation undertaken by NSW Department of Premier and Cabinet (DPC) with community and local government representatives in the 15 eligible LGAs.
+The design of the Community Project Grants component has been informed through consultation undertaken by NSW Department of Premier and Cabinet (DPC) with community and local government representatives in 15 eligible LGAs.

 The community has been invited to identify its priorities about the type of projects that should be funded through the online "Have Your Say" consultation process.